African Americans and Seattle's civil rights history

 Gossett, Larry

 Larry Gossett grew up in Seattle's Central District and attended the University of Washington where he co-founded the Black Student Union and helped lead off-campus protests in the late 1960s.
-After decades of community activism, he now represents the 10th district in the King County Council.
+After serving as Executive Director at CAMP, he was elected to the King County Council, where he now represents the 2nd District.

 Hawkins, Todd